ryancdotorg/brainflayer/README.md

 * 'Interactive': N=16384, r=8, p=1, 16mb memory
 * 'Non-Interactive': N=1048576, r=8, p=1, 1gb memory

 __Note__: Benchmark settings are adjusted based on the underlying block size to keep memory usage consistent with default scrypt.
-This means Salsa64 has r=7 due to having a 128 byte block size.
-A 256 byte block size would have r=6, 512 would have r=5, etc. Additionally, this means Salsa6420/8 is doing half the rounds/byte of default scrypt, but has 64 bit word mixing vs 32 bit, and thus does somewhat less overall mixing.
+This means Salsa64 has r=4 due to having a 128 byte block size.
+A 256 byte block size would have r=2, 512 byte block would have r=1, etc. Additionally, this means Salsa6420/8 is doing half the rounds/byte of default scrypt, but has 64 bit word mixing vs 32 bit, and thus does somewhat less overall mixing.
 Salsa6420/~10-12 would be needed to maintain equivalent overall mixing.

 Cycle counts are in millions of cycles.
 All versions compiled with gcc 4.6.3, -O3.
 Sorted from fastest to slowest.